Why does cat urine smell so bad?

 Covered cat boxes or hooded litter boxes.
 These cat litter boxes look like the traditional open-type rectangular pans except for the addition of the hood which partly covers the box.
 An opening is situated at one end of the box which serves as the entrance and exit way for the cat.
 The hood is also positioned high enough so that the cat can stand and do its job with ease and comfort.
 While they provide "privacy" for the pet, they tend to get very smelly because of poor ventilation inside.
 Manufacturers of this type of cat boxes have offered a solution to this problem.
 Some variants of the hooded type have vents on top plus a filter which aids in trapping odours.
 For this type of cat box, it is recommended that you choose one that is large enough to accommodate the pet, has a hood which can be easily manoeuvred for easy cleaning, and large vents.

 Designer boxes.
 Also known as "hidden boxes", this type of litter box disguises itself as a furniture piece or even a plant.
 A designer litter box not only serves to be the cat's convenient toilet but it can also function as an accent for the room in which it is located.
 Although the containers are commonly not large enough, there are designs which are big and more open.
-These are the ones which are more ideal for use.
 Try to find one which provides good ventilation.

 Sifting Boxes.
 A few other variants of this type are available in the market but the basic model consists of two rectangular pans and a tray which acts as a sifter.